anaandresarroyo/Python-GarminDataAnalyser/README.md

-# Use python analyse fitness data recorded with a Garmin Forerunner 35 watch
+# Use Python to analyse fitness data recorded with a Garmin Forerunner 35 watch

 Work in progress.